skip to content

 Alcohol

-If a child is sold or given liquor on licensed premises, both the child and the licensee, the responsible person, and any other person who supplies the child, have committed an offence [Liquor Licensing Act 1997 (SA) s 110].
+If a child is sold or given liquor on licensed premises, the child, the licensee, the responsible person, and any other person who supplies the child, have committed an offence [Liquor Licensing Act 1997 (SA) s 110].

 Maximum penalty